Version 12 Enhancements

 Increased maximum limit for Playing Time Penalties to 500% (current limit is 250%)

 The number of allowed saved databases has been increased.
 It is now possible to have more than 200 database references.

 Added three new transaction type pairs: 7 Day IL/Activate, Shutdown/Return, Paternity/Return.

 Many enhancements to the computer manager, especially those related to the computer's use of the bullpen in the later innings.

-Updates and corrections to the play-by-play library in support of the new league rules and options.
+Updates and corrections to the play-by-play library.
+Includes support for new features and various fixes.

 Various fixes for a number of frequently reported issues.